cove86/pluralsight-courseinfo/README.md

 The connection string, INSERT_COURSE & DataSource fields are defined.

 saveCourse & getAllCourses are overridden to save a course into the db and list the courses currently saved.

+CourseStorageService

+This has been created to handle to saving of the courses to the DB by looping through each course in the course list.

+CourseStorageService.test

+Due to CourseStorageService being package private our own implementation of this has been created in order to test this service